Why do we need a National Framework for FASD?

 Community Members

-Ask members of the Social Affairs, Science and Technology committee to support Bill S-253.
-Learn as much as you can about FASD in your profession and within your area.
+Talk to political candidates about FASD and the need for a National FASD Framework and keep the conversation moving forward.
+Learn as much as you can about FASD in your profession and within your region.
 Talk to your friends and family members to raise awareness.

 Government Representatives

-Express your support for Bill S-253 publicly and talk about this issue amongst your colleagues and party members.
+Express your support for a National FASD Framework publicly and talk about this issue amongst your colleagues and party members.
 Reach out to us at info@canfasd.ca to learn how FASD interacts with your field and your constituents.

 Contact us at info@canfasd.ca for information about how to support a National FASD Framework in Canada